 Practise breathing exercises

 Our breathing is intrinsically linked to our stress responses.
-As stress pushes our body into fight or flight mode, it’s natural for our breathing to quicken because the brain needs more oxygen in its alert state.
+Because stress pushes our body into fight or flight mode, it’s natural for our breathing to quicken because the brain needs more oxygen in its alert state.

 This means that making a conscious effort to slow down our breathing can help to reduce stress by signalling to our brain that we don’t need to panic.